uvarc/rc-learning/content/courses/python-introduction/numpy_matplotlib_scipy.md

     python-introduction:
 ---

 NumPy, Matplotlib, and SciPy are packages that are fundamental to many applications of Python, particularly in numerically-oriented programming.
-They are not part of the set of base Python packages, but are included in distributions such as Anaconda and can be easily added to other Python installations.
+They are not part of the set of base Python packages, can be easily added to a Python environment.

 The NumPy package adds many features important or useful to scientific and numeric computing.
 These include